modal-labs/overeasy/README.md

 The filesystem is served as a [FUSE](https://www.kernel.org/doc/html/next/filesystems/fuse.html) mount overlay over a base directory.
 Changes are copy-on-write, isolating mutations from your agent/rollout under a `Session` ID.
 Sessions can be paused, resumed, branched, and reverted to any prior state using the Overeasy CLI.

+> 😇 Overeasy is experimental and its interface is subject to change.
+>
-> 😇 Overeasy is experimental - API stability is not guaranteed.
-For any feedback, or if you're planning to use this in production, we'd love to [chat first](mailto:erikd@modal.com).
+> For any feedback, or if you're planning to use this in production, we'd love to [chat first](mailto:erikd@modal.com).

 ## Quickstart
 The intended way to use Overeasy is in [Modal Sandboxes](https://modal.com/docs/guide/sandboxes#sandboxes), though it'd work on any Linux machine /dev/fuse available!